Skip to main content

 Broker Shopping

-A broker with Saskatchewan forestry-aware lender relationships submits your file to the lenders most likely to approve it, on a single application and credit pull.
-That protects your score from multiple hard inquiries and routes the file to underwriters who already understand Saskatchewan forestry.
-Applying cold at three or four Regina or Saskatoon banks yourself often costs you score points in hard pulls and funnels the file to places that were never going to approve forestry collateral.
-At IronFinance, we work with lenders across the credit spectrum including specialists in Saskatchewan forestry files.
+A broker with Saskatchewan forestry-aware lender relationships submits your file to the lenders most likely to approve it on a single application and credit pull — protecting your score from multiple hard inquiries and routing the file to underwriters who already know Mistik, Sakâw, and Pasquia-Porcupine names.
+Applying cold at three or four Regina or Saskatoon banks usually costs you score points and funnels the file to places that were never going to approve forestry collateral.
+At IronFinance, we work with lenders across the credit spectrum, including specialists in Saskatchewan forestry files.

 What It Actually Costs in Saskatchewan